codex-team/capella.nodejs/README.md

 ## Custom endpoint

-You can pass custom endpoint address to the constructor.
+You can pass a custom endpoint address to the constructor.

 ```
-capella = new Capella({
+let capella = new Capella({
     endpoint: 'https://capella.pics/upload'
 });
 ```